joone-org/SentioNova/curriculum/9798851707100/README.md

 <br>

 #### Subject and Setting
-Start with a subject positioned within a setting, use collective nouns if needed ("herd" instead of "3"), and be specific ('sunset' differs from 'dusk') about characteristics and actions.
+Start with a subject positioned within a setting, use collective nouns if needed ("flock" instead of "3"), and be specific ('flying' differs from 'soaring') about characteristics and actions.
 > Example: "*/imagine a flock of macaws, with brightly colored feathers, flying over the rainforest*"

 <br>